Written in 2019 but still quite on topic.

-I currently owe the CRA a significant amount of money, and my taxes are due, what to do?
+I owe the CRA a significant amount of money, and my taxes are due; what do I do?

 First question: Do I do my taxes this year assuming my son’s schooling expenses are a medical expense or not, given the CRA has denied this for the past year?
 My call is that I will try to claim it this year, assuming we prevail with our re-assessment.
 If this thing backfires, I assume I am going to have a world more problems with the CRA, but let’s remain optimistic.

 Next question, given I should be getting a refund from the CRA, should I file before I hear about the re-assessment results?
 If I file, with no resolution, the CRA will simply take my refund to pay my “debt” to them.

 - If the reassessment ends up against my claim, I receive whatever is left from my refund, and the CRA is paid

 - If the reassessment ends up for my claim, and the CRA has already taken their “payment” I must then ask for my money back, which will mean delays and more paperwork.

 We decided to file and see what happens simply.
 Currently, my life is a bit chaotic (to say the least), so it would be better to tie off loose ends before things possibly go pear-shaped.

 Given I may be very distracted soon by other issues, it is better to file my taxes, and let the CRA decide how things will transpire.

 Here are a few of the articles I have written about if your child has a valid Disability Tax Certificate (DTC), how you can claim their training or schooling as a medical expense.